Unreimbursed Medical Expenses in Utah

 Disputes are more likely when the treatment is expensive, ongoing, elective, out-of-network, or tied to specialist care such as counseling, orthodontics, behavioral treatment, or developmental services.
 Parents may disagree over whether the treatment was necessary, whether prior notice should have been given, or whether a lower-cost option was available.

-| Expense type | Why it often matters | Common point of conflict |
+| Expense Type | Why It Often Matters | Common Point of Conflict |

 |---|---|---|

-| Deductibles and co-pays | These are among the most common unreimbursed child medical costs after regular appointments or treatment. | One parent pays them regularly and assumes the other parent knows without receiving documentation. |
+| Deductibles and Co-Pays | These are among the most common unreimbursed child medical costs after regular appointments or treatment. | One parent pays them regularly and assumes the other parent knows without receiving documentation. |

-| Prescription costs | Insurance may not fully cover medication, especially recurring prescriptions or specialty drugs. | Parents disagree over whether the medication was necessary or whether generic options existed. |
+| Prescription Costs | Insurance may not fully cover medication, especially recurring prescriptions or specialty drugs. | Parents disagree over whether the medication was necessary or whether lower-cost options existed. |

-| Dental and orthodontic bills | These expenses can be substantial and often continue over time. | Disputes arise over timing, necessity, insurance preapproval, and whether the order covers the service clearly. |
+| Dental and Orthodontic Bills | These expenses can be substantial and often continue over time. | Disputes arise over timing, necessity, insurance preapproval, and whether the order covers the service clearly. |

-| Therapy or counseling | Mental and behavioral health care may be essential for the child but still become a contested expense. | Parents may argue about consent, provider choice, or whether the treatment is medically necessary. |
+| Therapy or Counseling | Mental and behavioral health care may be essential for the child but still become a contested expense. | Parents may argue about consent, provider choice, or whether the treatment is medically necessary. |

-| Emergency or urgent care | These costs can appear quickly and without advance consultation. | The issue is often less about notice beforehand and more about timely notice afterward with proper proof. |
+| Emergency or Urgent Care | These costs can appear quickly and without advance consultation. | The issue is often less about notice beforehand and more about timely notice afterward with proper proof. |

 This Instagram reel works well in this section because it highlights the practical categories parents often overlook, including deductibles, co-pays, prescriptions, and other out-of-pocket costs that insurance does not fully pay.